wweiphy/CMSDAS-bbbbAnalysis/README.md

 for d in `ls -d ${JOBSDIR}/*` ; do echo $d ; python scripts/getTaskStatus.py --dir ${d} ; done
 ```

-2. Optional (already done for you): Combine all the output files in a single one per sample (in the bbbbAnalysis package) (it should take 5-10 mins)
+Combine all the output files in a single one per sample (in the bbbbAnalysis package) (it should take 5-10 mins)
 ```
 cmsenv
 voms-proxy-init -voms cms